mr3m/kanedama/frontend/README.md

 ### The final words

-Here is a list of _nice-to-have_ bonuses is you may:
+Here is a list of _nice-to-have_ bonuses:

 - Write **clear documentation** on how the app was designed and how to run the code